VicSales28/project-mysql-one-for-all/README.md

 In the *SpotifyClone-Non-NormalizedTable.xlsx* file, you can see a spreadsheet with the initial tables.

 **Note:** The actual Spotify database is much more complete and complex than the one shown below.
-This is just a database simulating the original.

-As VS Code does not natively support opening spreadsheets, you need to have some specific software for this, here are some suggestions:

-- LibreOffice Calc (Linux);
-- Numbers (Mac OS);
-- Google Sheets to use in the browser;
-- Extension for VS Code as Excel Viewer;

 After normalization, the database tables were created in the desafio1.sql file.